mnr/writing-wip/emdr astro/day in the life of/ditlo dietrich.md

 "Dewey, come to the right side of this window."

 "Are you sure?"
 Huey interrupts.
 "This will move all crawlers to one location.
 An accident may cause the loss of Huey, Louise, and Dewey."
-Huey, like Kim, doesn't approve of Ellen's increasingly risky approach.
+Huey, like Jim, doesn't approve of Ellen's increasingly risky approach.

 "I confirm my request," says Ellen.
 Again, the smart thing would be to include this as part of the maintenance to be performed later today.
 But she is obsessed and will double-down on her solution.
 For the briefest of moments, she is aware of making a commitment on behalf of the entire project and crew.

 "I will arrive in fifteen minutes," Dewey pipes up.
 The juvenile voice synthesizes enthusiasm.
 Some engineer back on earth must be proud of this little tweak to an otherwise dry programming request.
 Charlie would be enthusiastic.
-Kim would not.
+Jim would not.

-She fantasized about being less independent of Charlie, more compliant for Kim. "*Kim, what do you think?
+She fantasized about being less independent of Charlie, more compliant for Jim. "*Jim, what do you think?
 Should we fix this ourselves, or call in the entire crew for consultation?"* She could voice the request inside her head, but even in the privacy of the lab, she couldn't bring herself to say it out loud.
-She adds to the video to Kim, but makes no headway.
+She adds to the video to Jim, but makes no headway.

 "I have arrived," says Dewey.
 This crawler is right next to the MDM and could easily open the panel; Ellen instead works on Louise first.